rucowboi/rucowboi.github.io/README.md

 * **Github Pages** You need to set up a Github repository where this will be hosted.
 The repository may be private.
 It must have Github Pages enabled and set to serve from the `docs/` directory (not the `gh-pages` branch).
 Github Pages is free to use, if your soure code repository is public.
 * **Commodity Web Hosting** The resulting website is static HTML files, and can be hosted on any commodity web server such as  Dreamhost, Bluehost, or HostGator.
 Pricing varies, with many options as little as $5 per month, and web hosts provide technical support if you have trouble getting your website files online.
 * **Amazon S3** Amazon S3 is a very low-price option for hosting static files, and it can be configured to serve your website.
 Though more involved to set up, hosting is very inexpensive, as little as $0.50 per month.
 You will need to sign up for Amazon Web Services and create a S3 bucket, then configure that bucket for website hosting.
 For more information, see https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html

-## Getting Started

-Visit https://github.com/GreenInfo-Network/Westat-Cancer-Template Download and unpack the latest release ZIP file.

-Note: If you are using a Mac and you choose to move files out of that folder into some other folder, there are files starting with a `.` and these will not be visible in Mac's Finder by default.
-Use Command+Shift+Dot to show these files, or use the Console instead.

-Open your command-line tools and `cd` into the directory.

-Select the appropriate Node version: `nvm use`

-Install dependencies: `yarn -i`

-Start the Webpack development web server: `npm start` This will run a web server at http://localhost:8181/ where you can see your website under development.

-The package comes with a working dataset to serve as a demonstration and example.
-After a brief overview of the code, your next step will be to integrate your own data.